ryjen/prep-cli/README.md

 TODO
 ====
-- package repository website/api (ipfs?)
+- website/api for plugins and and configurations for common dependencies
 - parse archive versions from filename
 - store md5 hash of configs in meta to detect changes
 - a way to rebuild a dependency or all dependencies